WackyDawg/bincom-test/README.md

 4. Import the database: Use the provided SQL file (`database.sql`) to create the necessary tables and data in your MySQL database.
 5. Start a local development server or use a web server software (e.g., Apache) to host the project.
 6. Access the project in your web browser using the appropriate URL.
-7. Admin logins are username:Admin Password:12345
+7. Admin logins are username: Admin Password: 12345

 ## Usage

 1. Open the project in your web browser.